memakura/seq2sprite/README-en.md

 Convert a sequence of images (png, svg) to a sprite file that can be imported to your Scratch project.

-`New costuime > Upload costume from file` allows you to upload multiple costumes at once but does not maintain the original order of image files.
-Using the sprite generator tool introduced here, you can create a sprite that has a lot of costumes in the same order as the origial image-name order.
+`New costume > Upload costume from file` allows you to upload multiple costumes at once but does not maintain the original order of image files.
+Using the sprite generator tool introduced here, you can create a sprite that has a lot of costumes in the same order as the original image-name order.
 This can be utilized for projects using animations.

 ![flow](readme_figs/flow-en.png)